Multi Blend Gluten Free Flour Mix–The Quality Difference

-The flour mix you choose will dramatically affect your results.
+The flour mix you choose will affect your results.
 Anything with the primary base of WHITE rice flour is not worth your time.
-I don’t buy anything that uses white rice flour.
-Sweet rice flour helps smooth out the mix, without it you will experience some grit.
+I don’t buy anything that uses white rice flour and many of the premade mixes include it.

-Pizza Crust, Sandwich Bread, and Pasta don’t use the Multi Blend Mix, instead they require a specific combination found in the recipe.
+Pizza Crust, Sandwich Bread, and Pasta don’t use the Multi Blend Mix, instead they require a specific flour combination found in each recipe.

 Sandwich Bread/Pizza Crust 1 teaspoon per cup of flour mix